khushmanvar/react-native-fabric-blob/README.md

 ## Description

 Probably you will not need this template, since fabric is responsible for whole synchronous measurements under the hood.
 But in some cases, your native component would like to update its frames in synchronous [way](https://reactnative.dev/architecture/render-pipeline).
 Right now, codegen does not support generating a new state based on typescript implementation, hence custom state implementation must be added manually.
-Linking custom cpp can be tricky, so together with [@cortinico](https://github.com/cortinico) we prepared a showcase, so you can reuse this approach in your library.

 More context you can find [here](https://github.com/reactwg/react-native-new-architecture/discussions/71#discussioncomment-3606598)